-When it comes to eating whole grains, the first thing almost anyone (myself included) thinks of is… yeast breads!
+When it comes to eating whole grains, the first thing we think of is yeast bread.

 Crusty loaves of artisan yeast or sourdough breads made with stone ground grain and baked to perfection… yum!